quantumporium/hangman_terminal/README.md

 # Hangman (terminal edition)

+# This project isn't finished to completion
+'' I mean the code work a little bit, but everything else is kindo of put together.
+At the end of the project I was kinda done with it. ''

 Hangam (the long beloved game) is now on the termianl.
 The goal is to find the hidden words.
 You have 5 chances to get the hidden words rights or you lose.
 Each wrong answer will get one of the member of the hangman to get cut off.